Address

 Improve My Posture Dr Alex Ritza Toronto Best Chiropractor

 Good posture is important for how you think about yourself and how others think and assess you.
-While now somewhat debated, there is some research that suggests also influences your mood and behaviours!
+While now somewhat debated, some research suggests it also influences your mood and behaviours!

-If you are struggling with your posture than there are two important questions to answer:
+If you are struggling with your posture then there are two important questions to answer:

-1. If my posture bad because of problem with my spine causing a structural distortion.
+1. If my posture is bad because of a problem with my spine causing a structural distortion.
 More or this later.
 OR

 Finding the perfect posture is a skill just like squatting or taking a golf shot.
 While a healthy spine is more likely to enable good posture and naturally stack up with the ears, shoulders and hips well aligned, someone might just lose the habit and muscle memory of finding that perfect posture and needs to practice it.

-If you want to find perfect posture do this
+If you want to find the perfect posture do this:

 1. squeeze/tighten the glutes like you are holding a piece of paper between the buttocks